tomwhite/leveltheplayingfield/README.md

     * _Note: Make sure Wales is the only expanded country.
 Click on Year dropdown, and Show All to get all years_.
 Also one export per age group too.
 * https://statswales.gov.wales/Catalogue/Local-Government/Finance/Revenue/Delegated-School-Budgets/delegatedschoolbudgetsperpupil-by-sector (Individual schools budget per pupil, and Number of pupils)
 * https://statswales.gov.wales/Catalogue/Local-Government/Finance/Revenue/Delegated-School-Outturn/levelofreservescarriedforward-by-sector
+    * _Not updated in 2020_
+* https://statswales.gov.wales/Catalogue/Local-Government/Finance/Revenue/Delegated-School-Budgets/delegatedschoolbudgetsperpupil-by-school (Individual schools budget per pupil, and Number of pupils)
+    * _From 2020-21.
+This data was previously entered into Google Sheets_

 ### Address data